SuyeshBadge/fixin5mins/memory-bank/progress.md

   - Created comprehensive documentation in OPTIMAL_POSTING_TIMES.md
   - Updated README.md with new scheduling features
   - Updated state management to support the new scheduling approach
+- Implemented Instagram Story posting functionality:
+  - Consolidated all Instagram functionality into a single service file
+  - Added support for Stories with 9:16 aspect ratio
+  - Implemented specific validation for story content
+  - Created an example script for posting Instagram Stories
+  - Updated documentation to include Story posting features
+  - Added npm scripts for easy testing of Story functionality
+- Revamped content generation system for authentic empathy:
+  - Completely redesigned system prompts to focus on genuine understanding
+  - Eliminated fake statistics and hyperbolic claims
+  - Replaced shocking statements with relatable questions
+  - Updated content format to be more conversational and authentic
+  - Modified all mock content templates to align with new approach
+  - Created test script to verify empathetic content generation
+  - Reduced frequency of metrics in content (only when relevant and factual)

 ## In Progress
 - Research and planning for video generation with audio